-On the Neonatal Unit, we care for babies who are born earlier than expected, who have become unwell or who need close observation.
+The Plymouth NICU cares for babies born in Plymouth and other Peninsula hospitals who are extremely preterm or who require intensive care when born at full term if they are very poorly.
 The unit is divided into three main rooms, babies may move between these rooms depending on the level of care that they require.

 Babies who are very small or unwell and need help with their breathing will need to be looked after in these nurseries.
 Babies who are undergoing assessment after delivery will also be admitted here.
 There may be occasions when it is necessary to move your baby between these two rooms.
 We will try to let you know before this happens so you are prepared.

 There is space for six infants in each room, each space has all the equipment necessary to care for your baby.
 Most of the babies in this room will be looked after in an incubator or a hot cot, often with a number of wires attached to a monitor, this is so that we can observe your baby closely whilst keeping him or her warm and without disturbing them too much.